State guaranteed loans in The Netherlands improve access to credit for companies during the coronavirus crisis.

 Below there's an example of a guaranteed loan of €100,000 with a duration of 24 months.
 The BMKB-C guarantee facility covers loans up to 2 million euro with a maximum duration of 48 months.

-What companies are eligible to a Dutch State Guarantee?
+What companies were eligible to a Dutch State Guarantee?

-The BMKB-C guarantee is only available to Dutch SMEs that are fundamentally healthy (i.e. profitable over 2019) and have or expect a liquidity need as a result of the corona-crisis.
-This has to be reflected in, for example, a decrease in turnover or a cancellation of orders.
+The BMKB-C guarantee was only available to Dutch SMEs that are fundamentally healthy (i.e. profitable over 2019) and had or expected a liquidity need as a result of the corona-crisis.
+This had to be reflected in, for example, a decrease in turnover or a cancellation of orders.
 The guarantee is applicable only after the company has made use of other government Covid-19 measures, such as employee salary support.
-The guarantee covers new money only, hence the loan cannot be used to refinance existing loans.
+The guarantee covered new money only, hence the loan couldn't be used to refinance existing loans.

 To align the interests, the owner of the company has to give a personal guarantee.

 When can the guarantee be called?